TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Privacy Policy.md

 This Site has security measures in place to protect against the loss, misuse or alteration of the information under our control.
 When you enter sensitive information (such as a credit card number) on our order forms, we encrypt the transmission of that information using secure socket layer technology (SSL).

 We follow generally accepted standards to protect the personal information submitted to us, both during transmission and once we receive it.
-No method of transmission over teh Internet, or method of electronic storage, is 100% secure, however.
+No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.

 Please view our Secure Ordering page for further details.